 Heavy-Duty Truck Idle Reduction Technologies

-Heavy-duty truck drivers can choose from a variety of equipment to reduce idle time and save fuel.
-Argonne National Laboratory estimates that more than one million long-haul heavy-duty trucks idle during required rest stops every day.
-Reducing the amount of fuel consumed during idling can provide significant cost savings.
-In addition, many idle reduction technologies can improve driver comfort through improved climate control, support for lighting and electronics, better air quality, and reduced noise levels.
-See the fact sheet, Long-Haul Idling Burns Up Profits for more information.
+Argonne National Laboratory estimates that more than one million long-haul heavy-duty trucks idle during federally required rest periods every day.
+Truck owners can choose from a variety of equipment types to reduce idle time and save fuel, which can provide significant cost savings.
+In addition, many idle reduction technologies maximize driver comfort through improved climate control, power for lighting and electronics, better air quality, and reduced noise levels.
+See the fact sheet Long-Haul Idling Burns Up Profits for more information.

 Idle Reduction Equipment